mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-outgoing/_index.md

 ---
 title: "Outgoing Webhooks"
-heading: "Introduction"
+heading: "Using outgoing webhooks"
-description: "Outgoing webhooks for System Admins."
+description: "Mattermost supports webhooks to easily integrate external applications into the server.
+Use outgoing webhooks to post automated responses to posts made by your users."
 weight: 80
 ---

-# Outgoing Webhooks

-This is the admin documentation for outgoing webhooks.
-If you're a developer looking to build an integration, see [our developer documentation](https://developers.mattermost.com/integrate/getting-started).

-Mattermost supports webhooks to easily integrate external applications into the server.

-Use outgoing webhooks to post automated responses to posts made by your users.
 Outgoing webhooks will send an HTTP POST request to a web service and process a response back to Mattermost when a message matches one or both of the following conditions:

  - It's posted in a specified channel.
  - The first word matches or starts with one of the defined trigger words, such as `gif`.